Typical Wage Range

 Transferable Skills

-Experience in retail, food service, customer support, childcare, or volunteering can translate well.
+Experience in customer support, ride-share, food service, or volunteering can translate well.
 If you’ve worked in a role that required patience, organization, or compassion—you’re already halfway there.

 Training and Certification